On-Prem Troubleshooting Guide

 Diagnostic Commands:

-ss -tlnp | grep -E '(9092|9093|9094)'
+ss -tlnp | grep -E ':(9092|9093|9094)\b' || true

-tail -100 $installation_path/services/kafka_*/logs/server.log
+tail -100 "$installation_path/services/kafka_"*/logs/server.log

 Resolution - Port Conflict: